 How to extend the PC lifecycle

-Older client machines with sufficient disk, processor and memory can run virtualization software --especially with Windows 7 or 10 -- and host a server image for development or training labs.
+Older client machines with sufficient disk, processor and memory can run virtualization software --especially with Windows systems -- and host a server image for development or training labs.
 Add a little memory and more disk space and the machine is useful again.
 These add-ons usually save money and eliminate additional budget requests down the line.

 IT can work around a lack of vendor support after a warranty expires by finding replacement parts on eBay or similar sites.
 Purchasing parts from non-vendors isn't always reliable, however, and the new parts might not get IT any further with software and OS support.

-IT pros cannot solve all their problems with a hardware purchase, however.
-In those cases, organizations should opt for OEM and TPM support.
+IT pros cannot solve all their problems with a hardware purchase.
+In those cases, organizations should opt for OEM or third-party support.
 These services aren't a cure-all for machine support because they typically don't support legacy devices, but they can extend the lifecycle of devices that IT may have given up on.

-Self-maintain.
 If IT pros can provide support on their own, they can avoid paying a vendor.
-Some OEMs have self-maintainer programs that provide discounted parts and direct access to L2 support for the tough problems the IT staff can't handle.
+Some OEMs have self-maintainer programs that provide discounted parts and direct access to L2 support for difficult technical problems the IT staff can't handle.
 This is typically an option for larger organizations with a support staff already in place.

-Log repair.
 This option calls for support as needed and charges the organization by the support call.
-It is more expensive per call, but it's cheaper overall because it eliminates the monthly charge for service that the organization might not use.
+It is more expensive per call, but will likely be cheaper overall because it eliminates the monthly charge for service the organization might not use.

-TPM.
-These are companies with highly skilled personnel who can provide support for a fraction of the OEM's cost.
-TPMs may not provide warranty service.
-Engaging a TPM may also violate warranty terms.
+These are companies with dedicated personnel who can provide support for a fraction of the OEM's cost.
+However, these vendors may not provide warranty service, and engaging a third-party for support may also violate warranty terms.